rixx/books.rixx.de/data/reviews/astrid-lindgren/kalle-blomquist/index.md

 Kalle Blomquist alway stood out to me for being real in a way that other detective books did not and could not reach.
 The three ???, or TKKG, or similar books could not compete because they were too excited, too dramatised.
-The best I can recommend are basically all the other books by [Astrid Lindgred](https://books.rixx.de/astrid-lindgren/), who is consistently good or great.
+The best I can recommend are all the other books by [Astrid Lindgred](https://books.rixx.de/astrid-lindgren/), who is consistently good or great.